Written by Stephen Gill

 A theme that reflects the industry

-World Refrigeration Day has always been about intelligent cooling, intelligent heating, and intelligence air-conditioning.
+World Refrigeration Day has always been about intelligent cooling, intelligent heating, and intelligent air-conditioning.

 “We’re simply giving it a name.”